 Live Presentations

-Caron Primas Brennan has been speaking at local libraries and genealogical societies for over ten years, including teaching at the Newberry Library in Chicago, with consistently excellent feedback.
+Caron Primas Brennan has been speaking at local libraries and genealogical societies for over fifteen years, including teaching at the Newberry Library in Chicago, with consistently excellent feedback.
 All programs are 1 to 1 ½ hours long and geared to the beginning and intermediate researcher.
-A projector is required, and an internet connection (preferably wireless) is desired.
+Zoom or online presentations are available.
+For in person presentations, a projector is required, and an internet connection (preferably wireless) is desired.
 Caron can provide her own laptop or use yours.
 Handouts are available for each program.

 Topics available: